-During the verification process, the IEC discovered several discrepancies from all the applications ranging from invalid student numbers, unregistered students, students who have supported more than one structure (in violation of section 2.8 of the Electoral Policy) and students not eligible as they are registered for short courses and for non-degree purposes.
+During the verification process, the IEC discovered several discrepancies from all the applications ranging from invalid student numbers, unregistered students, students who have supported more than one structure (in violation of section 2.8 of the Electoral Policy), students not eligible as they are registered for short courses and non-degree purposes.

-After the verification process was concluded, it was discovered that none of the 41 applicants met the threshold of 100 eligible handwritten signatures.
-All the structures were short of the threshold of 100 eligible signatures.
+After the verification process was concluded, it was discovered that none of the 41 applicants met threshold of eligible 100 handwritten signatures.
+All the structures were short of varying numbers.

-Grace period
+Grace Period

-Normally a grace period of five days is allowed to enable the applicants to supplement their information by providing the outstanding signatures.
-In this case, we do not have sufficient time to accommodate the grace period.
-Doing so would interfere with the election calendar, thereby making it impossible for the IEC to conclude the project within the stipulated time.
+Normally a grace period of five days is allowed to enable the applicants to supplement their information by providing the outstanding numbers.
+In this case we do not have sufficient time to accommodate the grace period.
+Doing so would interfere with the elections calendar thereby making it impossible for the IEC to conclude the project on the stipulated time.

-Implications of the outcome of the verification process
+Implications on the outcome of the verification process

-- All the 41 applicants were affected. - If we grant the grace period, there is no guarantee that the applicants will get the necessary information within 5 days (this would also affect the election calendar). - With all these, we cannot have a ballot for both regional SRCs and the NSRC. - The IEC will not be able to deliver an SRC within the stipulated timeframe.
+- All the 41 applicants were affected. - If we grant the grace period, there is no guarantee that the applicants would get the information correct within 5 days (this would also affect the elections calendar) - With all these, we cannot have a ballot for both regional SRC's and NSRC. - The IEC cannot be able to deliver an SRC on the stipulated timeframe.

-Decision of the IEC to deviate from policy.
+Decision of the IEC to deviate from Policy.

-With all these challenges, the IEC deemed it fit to make a special concession.
+With all these challenges the IEC deemed it fit to make a special concession.

-The IEC consulted the stakeholders, including the Office of the Registrar, the Dean of Students and auditors, and requested the Management Committee of the University (Mancom) to approve its request to deviate from the provision of sections 2.7.3 and 2.8 of the Electoral Policy and allow all the applicants to contest the election.
+The IEC consulted the stakeholders including the Office of the Registrar, Dean of Students and auditors and requested Management Committee of the University (Mancom) to approve its request to deviate from the provision of section 2.7.3 and 2.8 of the Electoral Policy and allow all the applicants to contest the elections.